 Khao Sok excursion

-Upon arrival in Surat Thani we’ll have a local breakfast.
+An early morning flight jets us south to Surat Thani (included).
 Then it’s on to Chiaw Lan Lake in beautiful Khao Sok National Park.
 After checking in to our floating guesthouse we’ll enjoy lunch together.
 Afternoon activities include a boat excursion on the lake surrounded by soaring limestone karsts and cliffs, a short jungle hike, a bamboo raft ride, and a visit to a cave.
 In addition to the tropical flora and breathtaking landscape we hope to see gibbons, flying lizards, and a variety of birdlife.
-But the real magic begins at dusk as moon shadow creeps across the surrounding karsts, the sky becomes illuminated by a million stars, and one hears only the sounds of the living jungle.
+But the real magic begins at dusk as moon shadow creeps across the surrounding karsts and the peaceful silence of the surrounding wilderness creates a magical ambiance.

 Hotel: Pleanprai Floating Guesthouse